Mildred Rebstock: Early life and education

 Mildred Catherine Rebstock, the daughter of Redna and Adolph Rebstock, was born Nov.
 29, 1919 in Elkhart, Indiana.
 In 1938 she graduated from Elkhart High School, and then went on to further her education at North Central College.
 During her time at North Central, she was a member of a biology honors society, Beta Beta Beta, and was a member of the college's zoology club.
 She also retained a flawless grade-point average while studying under professors I.A.
 Koten and Harold Eigenbrodt of chemistry and zoology respectively.
 It was with these two professors where she found the inspiration to apply to their alma mater, the University of Illinois at Urbana-Champaign to pursue a doctoral degree after she graduated North Central with a bachelor's in 1942.
 With her impeccable grade-point average and passion for the sciences, she was able to receive a full fellowship to research ascorbic acid while studying at the university She earned her master's degree in 1943 and her doctorate in 1945.
+In 1945, Mildred was one of the graduate students initiated into Phi Beta Kappa and Sigma Xi.